Red-footed booby: Description

 The red-footed booby is the smallest member of the booby and gannet family at about 70 cm in length and with a wingspan of up to 152 cm.
 The average weight of 490 adults from Christmas Island was 837 g.
 It has red legs, and its bill and throat pouch are coloured pink and blue.
 This species has several morphs.
 In the white morph the plumage is mostly white (the head often tinged yellowish) and the flight feathers are black.
 The black-tailed white morph is similar, but with a black tail, and can easily be confused with the Nazca and masked boobies.
 The brown morph is overall brown.
 The white-tailed brown morph is similar, but has a white belly, rump, and tail.
 The white-headed and white-tailed brown morph has a mostly white body, tail and head, and brown wings and back.
 The morphs commonly breed together, but in most regions one or two morphs predominates; for example, at the Galápagos Islands, most belong to the brown morph, though the white morph also occurs.

 The sexes are similar, and juveniles are brownish with darker wings, and pale pinkish legs, while chicks are covered in dense white down.

 Distribution

 The red-footed booby is widespread throughout the tropics of the Atlantic, Pacific, and Indian Oceans.
 In the Atlantic, they mainly live in the Caribbean islands.
 In the Pacific, populations can be found in the Galapagos Islands, mostly on Genovesa and San Cristobal and in Hawaii, on Kauai.
 In the Indian Ocean, it is found on Aldabra, the Seychelles, Rodrigues, the Maldives, the Chagos Archipelago, the Cocos (Keeling) Islands, and Christmas Island.

 The red-footed booby has been extirpated from a large number of islands due to a combination of introduced predators and human predation, including the Glorioso Islands, Assumption Island, Tikopia, Henderson Island, the Marquesas Islands, the Society Islands, and Desecheo Island.
 The species is a vagrant to Sri Lanka, New Zealand, and the United Kingdom.
+Records of vagrant red-footed boobies have also increased in frequency in the United States and Canada in recent years.